Seminary of the Southwest: Harrison Library

-Archives of the Episcopal Church

-Located on the top floor of the Booher library, the Archives of the Episcopal Church (USA) is the national research repository for the Episcopal Church and houses the records of the General Convention, the Domestic and Foreign Missionary Society, the Presiding Bishops, Commissions and Committees, Episcopal Church organizations and personal papers.
-The archives serves the broader mission of the church by using its resources to support individual ministry, education, community identity and the corporate life of the institutional church.
-The archives serves as an information resource for inquirers throughout the church and seminarians are welcome to visit the archives with questions.

 Diocese of Texas regional office

 The office of the West Region of the Episcopal Diocese of Texas is located on the campus of the Seminary of the Southwest.

 Loise Henderson Wessendorff Center for Christian Ministry and Vocation

 The Loise Henderson Wessendorff Center for Christian Ministry and Vocation at Seminary of the Southwest is founded on the principal that God calls all Christians to the service of the Gospel.
 The mission of the center is to support Christians in discerning what it means to respond faithfully to God's call in their particular lives and circumstances.
 Through its programs and degrees, the Center provides educational opportunities for men and women from any denomination (or from a non-denominational community) to strengthen their knowledge of theology, scripture, and ethics, as well as pursue more specific training in chaplaincy, counseling, spiritual formation, youth ministry and Christian education.

 A $2.5 million endowment in March 2013 enabled Seminary of the Southwest to expand the CCMV.
 The new center was dedicated in Fall 2013 under its new name, the Loise Henderson Wessendorff Center for Christian Ministry and Vocation.